Cardi B Just Turned Herself In To The Police Over A Strip Club Altercation

 Migos was performing at the club when Cardi B allegedly told the people she was with to attack the bartenders with chairs and bottles, among other things.
 Both bartenders were hurt but declined medical attention.

 "She has turned herself in today at the 109 Precinct," the NYPD confirmed to Refinery29.
-She was later charged with misdemeanors assault and reckless endangerment, and will be arraigned on October 29.
+She was later charged with misdemeanours assault and reckless endangerment, and will be arraigned on October 29.

 Advertisement